ietf-teep/architecture/draft-ietf-teep-architecture.md

 the cloud hosting provider from accessing the data.
 A tenant can run TAs inside a server TEE for secure operation and enhanced data security.
-This provides benefits not only to tenants with better data security but also to cloud hosting provider for reduced liability and increased cloud adoption.
+This provides benefits not only to tenants with better data security but also to cloud hosting providers for reduced liability and increased cloud adoption.

 # Architecture